Gordoco/gordoco.github.io/index.md

 # Profile
 ---
 Dedicated and eager to learn computer science student with a passion for game development.
 Over eight years of amateur game design and programming experience in various engines and languages with a particular speciality in C++ and Unreal Engine.
 Worked as the sole developer on a team to produce an engaging, educational children's game from a set of learning goals.
-Gained experience in the indie development work flow through the ongoing process of publishing a first independent title.
+Gained experience in the indie development work flow through the ongoing process of publishing an independent title.

 # Education
 ---